secretstartups/handbook/architecture/scalability/database/index.html.md

 # Proposals

-Both database sharding proposals advocate for splitting along the **`z`**-axis.
+Both proposals advocate for splitting along the **`z`**-axis through sharding.
 This section evaluates the proposals through the lens of the scalability framework and its best practices.

 ## Namespaces [WIP]

 ### Summary

-The Namespace sharding proposal seems logical at the outset: assuming we do not wish to break up GitLab.com into subdomains, namespaces are the next highest level construct available.

-* Namespaces are a relationship entity: their primary (and only?) function is that of grouping a set of users and projects (with associated permissions, labels, etc).
+The Namespace sharding proposal seems logical at the outset: it avoids breaking up GitLab.com into subdomains, so namespaces are the next highest level entity available.
+However, namespaces are relationship entities: their primary (and only?) function is that of grouping a set of users and projects (with associated permissions, labels, etc), which runs squarely against `[NFR]`.
+Unfortunately, the proposal arbitrarily chooses root namespaces as the federation dimension, so in reality, only a subset of namespaces would be sharded.
+This adds complexity, as we not longer have a variable that works *all the time*.

 ### Analysis